HD 2638

 HD 2638 is a ternary star system system in the equatorial constellation of Cetus.
 The pair have an angular separation of 0.53 arcsecond along a position angle of 166.7°, as of 2015.
 This is system too faint to be visible to the naked eye, having a combined apparent visual magnitude of 9.44; a small telescope is required.
 The distance to this system is 179.5 light years based on parallax, and it is drifting further away with a radial velocity of +9.6 km/s.
 The magnitude 7.76 star HD 2567 forms a common proper motion companion to this pair at projected separation 839″.

 The HD 2638 members A and BC have a projected separation of about 25.5±1.9 AU and thus an orbital period of around 130 years.
 They have a combined stellar classification of K1V.
 The primary component is a G-type main-sequence star with a class of G8V.
 It is smaller and less massive than the Sun, and has a lower luminosity.
-The secondary is a binary consisting of who red dwarf stars on close orbit with combined mass less than half the mass of the primary, and a composite spectral class of M1V.
+The secondary is a binary consisting of two red dwarf stars on close orbit with combined mass less than half the mass of the primary, and a composite spectral class of M1V.